tycobbb/Navigator/README.md

 }
 ```

-The router will then try to create the view controller from this storyboard using the stringified version of the controller's class name as the default ID.
+The router then tries to create the view controller from this storyboard using the stringified version of the controller's class name as the default ID.
 To customize this behavior, override `+storyboardIdentifier`.
-Whatever you ID, make sure to specify it for each view controller in the "Identity Inspector" panel in IB.
+Whatever your ID, make sure to specify it for each view controller in the "Identity Inspector" panel in IB.

 If a controller needs completely custom instantiation, it can override `+instance` to short-circuit the storyboard-loading process: